IsaacBravo/ClimateVision-Website/content/english/tool-box/_index.md

 <div>

 <p>
 In today's digital age, images play a pivotal role in shaping our understanding of complex phenomena like climate change.
-To empower the social science and scientific communities in their quest for deeper insights, we're thrilled to introduce the Image Analysis Toolbox—a cutting-edge resource designed to contribute to the study of climate change through the lens of imagery.
-This tool-box will provide freely to researchers with a suite of advanced methods, including:
+To empower the social science communities in their quest for deeper insights, we're thrilled to introduce the Image Analysis Toolbox — a cutting-edge resource designed to contribute to the study of climate change through the lens of imagery.
+This tool-box will provide open-access to researchers, including:

 > <li style="font-size: 20px;">Automated Image Analysis</li> <li style="font-size: 20px;">Image Clustering</li> <li style="font-size: 20px;">Detection of Manipulated Images</li>